-- (d) Bureau of Indian Affairs Allotments.
-Native American land is frequently held in trust by the Bureau of Indian Affairs or a Tribal governing body and leased to operators. - (e) RAN Requests for BIA allotment.
-Prior to issuance of a RAN for a BIA allotment, the AIP must obtain a copy of the BIA trust agreement and process the Application in the same manner as an irrevocable trust. - (f) RAN Assignment. - If it is determined by RMA that the applicant or applicant's SBI is a qualified alien in accordance with PRWORA, RMA will issue a RAN.
+(d) RAN Requests for BIA allotment.
+Prior to issuance of a RAN for a BIA allotment, the AIP must obtain a copy of the BIA trust agreement and process the Application in the same manner as an irrevocable trust.
+The AIP does not have to submit a request for a RAN to RMA for BIA allotments.
+The AIP is to make its determination of the BIA eligibility and assign a number in accordance to subsection (f) below.
+[See Para.
+K(2)(c) for further information regarding BIA allotments held under trust].

+(e) RAN Assignment.

+- If it is determined by RMA that the applicant or applicant's SBI is a qualified alien in accordance with PRWORA, RMA will issue a RAN.
 If a RAN cannot be assigned to the: - a Applicant, then no policy can be issued. - b Applicant's SBI, the amount of coverage for all crops on the Application will be reduced proportionately by the percentage interest the SBI has in the applicant. - For BIA allotments AIPs will establish a nine digit number.
-This number must be established as follows: - a The first two digits identify the FIPs state code, - b The next three digits identify the FIPs county code, - c The last four digits identify the allotment number. (e.g., 0006).
+This number must be established as follows: - a The first two digits identify the FIPs state code, - b The next three digits identify the FIPs county code, - c The last four digits identify the allotment number. (e.g., 0006). - 3 If a RAN is assigned by RMA: - Any applicable LRR to the AIP will be considered for waiver; and - b Policy corrections must be initiated by the AIP, as necessary, to reflect the insurable interest in the policy.

-(g) RAN Expiration.
+(f) RAN Expiration.

-- For non-citizen qualified aliens, a RAN is temporary, and will expire either when the qualified alien becomes a U.S. citizen or the documentation provided to support qualified alien status expires.
-If a RAN expires: - And the applicant or the applicant's SBI receives an admittance extension, which renews the individual's qualified alien status, then the applicant or applicant's SBI must resubmit a Request for a RMA Assigned Number as per the procedures in [Para.
-(2)(d)] above. - b And after resubmitting a Request for a RMA Assigned Number: - i If the applicant no longer qualifies for a RAN, then a policy will not be issued. - ii If the applicant's SBI does not qualify for a RAN, then the amount of coverage for all crops on the Application will be reduced proportionately by the percentage of interest the SBI has in the applicant. - For BIA trust allotments, the RAN has no expiration. - 3 The AIP is responsible for monitoring the expiration of the RAN.
+For non-citizen qualified aliens, a RAN is temporary, and will expire either when the qualified alien becomes a U.S. citizen and is assigned a SSN, or the documentation provided to support qualified alien status expires.

+If a RAN expires:

+- And the applicant or the applicant's SBI receives an admittance extension from the USCIS, of which renews the individual's qualified alien status, then the applicant or applicant's SBI must resubmit a Request for a RMA Assigned Number as per the procedures in [Para.
+(2)(d)] above. - b And after resubmitting a Request for a RMA Assigned Number: - i If the applicant no longer qualifies for a RAN, then a policy will not be issued. - ii If the applicant's SBI does not qualify for a RAN, then the amount of coverage for all crops on the Application will be reduced proportionately by the percentage of interest the SBI has in the applicant. - For BIA trust allotments, the RAN has no expiration. - 3 The AIP is responsible for monitoring the expiration of the RAN. - a If a RAN expires due to a non-citizen receiving a SSN, the AIP must correct the policy to include the SSN and notify RMA of the receipt of the SSN. - b If a RAN expires due to non-citizen no longer qualifying as a qualified alien; upon discovery the AIP must notify RMA of the disqualification by the next SCD.